flame-engine/flame/doc/flame/inputs/gesture_input.md

 Flame also offers a mixin named `DoubleTapCallbacks` to receive a double-tap event from the component.
-The only thing that you should do to receive a double tap event is added `DoubleTapCallbacks` to your `PositionComponent`.
+The only thing that you should do to receive a double tap event is adding `DoubleTapCallbacks` to your `PositionComponent`.

 ```dart